 Solvency II purposes: IFRS reporting purposes: The company estimates amounts receivable from reinsurers in a manner consistent with the claim liability associated with the reinsured policy.
 There is no valuation difference between Solvency II and IFRS basis.
-However, some of these receivables are presented differently under IFRS rules for 2023.
 The company records MNP receivables on an accruals basis to account for premiums and claims activity that has not yet been agreed with the MNP.